 This common infection can seem scary, especially when it occurs unexpectedly.
 For general information on the condition, visit our article on conjunctivitis.
 For a look at how the drama of this disease has contaminated the way people think about it, keep reading.

-1. Conjunctivitis Can Spread By Looking
+1. Can Conjunctivitis Spread by Looking?

-2. Pink Eye Is Contagious Through Air
+2. Is Pink Eye Contagious Through the Air?

 This myth also tends to circulate on playgrounds and in high school quads.
 The story goes that if a prankster, them, “releases bad air” on your pillowcase, you’ll wind up with pink eye.
 Because some pink eye comes from bacteria, this might happen if said prankster wore no undergarments and you unwittingly slept on the pillowcase immediately after.